Website icon Xpert.Digital

 Notes from Microsoft Bing Webmaster Tools

 • “Some of your recently published important pages were not submitted through IndexNow.
-Find out why it’s important to submit through IndexNow.”
+Find out why it’s important to submit them through IndexNow.”

-• Some of your important new pages are not included in your sitemaps.”**
+• Some of your important new pages are not included in your sitemaps.**

 conclusion

-How do you check what Googlebot sees?
+How do you check what the Googlebot sees?

 To ensure that Googlebot can crawl my website correctly, I wanted to view the pages from its perspective.
 There are several methods to visit a website the way Googlebot does.

-1. How to use Google Chrome Developer Tools
+1. Using the Google Chrome Developer Tools

-A simple method is to use Google Chrome's developer tools:
+One simple method is to use Google Chrome's developer tools:

-• Open the developer tools: Press `Ctrl + Shift + I` (Windows) or `Cmd + Shift + I` (Mac).
+• To open the developer tools: Press `Ctrl + Shift + I` (Windows) or `Cmd + Shift + I` (Mac).

 This method makes it possible to identify potential rendering problems or blocked resources.

-2. Use of a user agent switcher
+2. Use of a User-Agent Switcher

 Alternatively, a browser extension such as the “User-Agent Switcher” can be used:

-• Installing the extension: Search for User-Agent Switcher in the Chrome Web Store and install it.
+• To install the extension: Search for "User-Agent Switcher" in the Chrome Web Store and install it.

 3. Using the Screaming Frog SEO Spider

-• User Agent Customization: Go to Configuration > User Agent and select Googlebot.
+• User-Agent adjustment: Go to “Configuration > User-Agent” and select Googlebot.

 This tool is ideal for large websites and detailed SEO audits.